Building Bridges for the U.S. Army

 |0

-This work, Building Bridges for the U.S. Army, by SFC Kevin Spence, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Building Bridges for the U.S. Army, by SGT Christian Carrillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.